aletato/LiveScoreTracker-V3/README.md

 - **Match Statistics**: View summaries of tracked matches and their scores
 - **Desktop Notifications**: Receive desktop notifications (platform-specific)

+## Project Structure

+The project is organized into three main files, each with a specific responsibility:

+- **main.py**: The entry point of the application that handles configuration, setup, and the main execution flow.
+- **tracking.py**: Contains all the tracking-related functionality:
+  - `ScoreCache`: For caching match data to reduce API calls
+  - `LiveScoreAPI`: Handles all interactions with the live-score-api service
+  - `MatchFilter`: Filters matches based on user configuration
+  - `ScoreTracker`: The main class that manages tracking score changes
+- **notification_system.py**: Contains the notification functionality:
+  - `Notifier`: Handles sending notifications when score changes are detected

+This modular structure makes the codebase more maintainable and easier to extend.

 ## Requirements

 - Python 3.9 or higher